Table of Contents

 While it may be tempting to use a relative’s address or other misleading information on an affidavit of residence in order to register your child in a desired school district, remember that this is a sworn document.
 If it is discovered you have lied on your affidavit, your child may be immediately withdrawn from the school and you could face charges for making a false statement to public officials, perjury, or other crimes.

-5. The Most Common Situations for Using This Document
+5. The Most Common Uses for This Form

 The most common situation for using this document is when registering a child for a public school after a move, or seeking in-state college tuition rates.
 They are also common as part of divorce proceedings involving children and after a move to a new state to apply for a driver’s license.